puetzp/vec2checkd/doc/configuration.md

       uom: '<custom_unit_of_measurement>'
 ```

-Some of these parameters may need to be explained further:
+Some of these parameters are further explained in the following sections:

 * On valid **Nagios ranges** see [Nagios development guidelines](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT) or [Icinga2 documentation](https://icinga.com/docs/icinga-2/latest/doc/05-service-monitoring/#threshold-ranges)
 * On **plugin output** and customization see [this document](plugin_output.md)